jeremy-sud/Eon-AI-Project/docs/PROTOCOL.md

 ---

-*Proyecto Eón - Sistemas Ursol*
+*Eón Project - Sistemas Ursol*
-*"La inteligencia no se crea, se descubre."*
+*"Intelligence is not created, it is discovered."*